 CONTENTS 075 HONOUR NEXT

 HONOUR: an hallucination stimulated by the proximity to local cultural fungi

 The fame associated with the conferring of honour can be pathetically transitory.
 The laurel crown of the athlete disintegrates and public memory of the achievement is rapidly overlayed with innumerable diverse feats of superior merit.
-The politician who is deferred to as honourable whilst enjoying a brief window of power, disappears into obscurity with the voters change of inclination.
+The politician who is deferred to as 'honourable' whilst enjoying a brief window of power, disappears into obscurity with the voters change of inclination.
 Even honours for artistic achievement or altruistic endeavours appear to diminish rapidly when they are incorporated into the lower levels of an honour pyramid, which provides support and enhancement for the upper pinnacle layers of law, politics, and business.

+CONTENTS 075 HONOUR NEXT